jimrazmus/test-app-terraform/README.md

 # test-app-terraform

 Proof of concept to deploy a micro-service using Terraform.
 The micro-service will run as a Nomad job with state and service information kept in Consul.
-Consul, Nomad, and Vault run in development mode on you Mac laptop.
+Consul, Nomad, and Vault run in development mode on your Mac laptop.

 ## Getting Started